NemisIGuess/shopping-cart/README.md

 ## Goals of the project

-I will learn to use react router, react redux and react transitions while working on this project.
+I will learn to use react router and react transitions while working on this project.
 Also make the website mobile friendly.